hannylicious/django-unmanaged-assistant/README.md

 ## Usage

-After installation, you can use the `create_unmanaged_tables` management command to create tables for your unmanaged models:
+After installation and after the migration of your managed models with migrations, you can use the `create_unmanaged_tables` management command to create tables for your unmanaged models:

 ```
 python manage.py create_unmanaged_tables